What is the Lifeline Program?

 Beginning November 2, 2018 Lifeline is beginning a multi-year transition to a national centralized system for processing applications and renewals.
 This new system is called the Lifeline National Verifier.
 The National Verifier process is rolling out in phases, starting with only a handful of states.
 Additional states will be added annually.

-If you’re a TDS customer who lives in Colorado, Idaho, Mississippi, or New Hampshire, you’ll now use the new National Verifier process.
+If you’re a TDS customer who lives in Colorado, Idaho, Mississippi, New Hampshire, Pennsylvania, and Tennessee, you’ll now use the new National Verifier process.
 You’ll find details about how to use the National Verifier below.

 If you live in any of the following states, you’ll use the TDS state’s application and renewal process:

 - New York

 Information and links to these applications can be found below.

 As stated above, Lifeline is beginning a multi-year transition to a national centralized system called the National Verifier.
 This system—in states where it has been implemented—determines if consumers are eligible for Lifeline credits and manages the annual Lifeline renewal process.

 Colorado, Idaho, Maine, Mississippi, New Hampshire, Pennsylvania, and Tennessee residents